-5.)
 As romantic as the idea of staying booking a plush villa in the jungle (the “jungle” bit being the important bit worth paying attention to) with outdoor showers, baths and maybe even outdoor beds might be, it’s important to remember that you’re in the jungle and will be joined by many a wild-life (it is their home after all).

-This for me, was by far the biggest surprise.
-I was just so used to the idea of outdoor baths like in the Maldives being the stuff of dreams (which is why we booked the villa we did with an infinity pool over-looking the jungle) but after dealing with gigantic spiders (the side of your hand outstretched), huge toads, bugs that are so heavy the whack onto the walls like pellets, weird animal poo on the floor (which you think could be that gigantic 14 inch gecko you just saw or potentially a snake), the less relaxing the idea of jungle living seems.
+This for me was by far the biggest surprise.
+I was just so used to the idea of outdoor baths, like in the Maldives, is the stuff of dreams (which is why we booked the villa we did with an infinity pool over-looking the jungle) but after dealing with gigantic spiders (the side of your hand outstretched), huge toads, bugs that are so heavy the whack onto the walls like pellets, weird animal poo on the floor (which you think could be that gigantic 14-inch gecko you just saw or potentially a snake), the less relaxing the idea of jungle living seems.

 There were so many moments of screeching, running and jumping from so many animal-related surprised that by the end, I wished we’d booked another place down south to balance things out. 😆😆

 6.)
 Get those massages in

 Massages are really cheap here so be prepared to have as many massages as you can handle!
 (We had two a day sometimes).

 7.)
 Hiring a driver can be cheaper (and less stressful) than getting taxis